Nilhcem/nilhcem.github.io/_posts/2017-12-20-reverse-engineer-simple-bluetooth-devices.md

 In a [previous post][ir-rgb-bulb-post], we reverse-engineered an infrared light bulb, so we can control it using the Google Assistant, but we quickly encountered some limitations due to the infrared technology.

-Our goal this time is to replace infrared lights with Bluetooth bulbs instead, but before that let's practice on a very simple device to reverse engineer: a smart candle.<br><br>
+Our goal this time is to replace infrared lights with Bluetooth bulbs instead, but before that let's see how we can reverse engineer a simple Bluetooth LE device, such as a smart candle.<br><br>

 ## MiPow PlayBulb candle